CloudWithVarJosh/Linux-for-Cloud-and-DevOps/3 - ls command | Hard and Soft Links.md

 > You would often hear symbolic links referred to as **soft** links.
 Refrain
 > from calling them soft links as the Linux community doesn't like this
 > term.

+> In summary: A Symbolic is a reference by name to the original file, while a hard link is a direct reference to the file.
+A soft link acts as a pointer to the file name, and becomes invalid if the original file is deleted.
+A hard link acts as a copy of the file, and accesses the data available in the original file, even if the original file is deleted